stewthestew/SimpleLlama/README.md

 ## Nix support
 I have gone through so much pain with nix

-here is the nix-shell I use.
+Here is the nix-shell I use.

 Keep in mind that every nix system is different

-so this might not work with you.
+So this might not work with you.

 ```nix
 { pkgs ? import <nixpkgs> {} }: